SaN4OuSl/FinalProject/README.md

 Follow these steps to run the application:
 1. Build the project by maven
-2. Run Dockerfile
+2. Run docker-compose.yml
-3. Run docker-compose.yml
+3. Enter localhost:8080 in your browser

-4. Enter localhost:8080 in your browser
+For test REST controllers enter localhost:8080/swagger-ui.html